HazyResearch/deepdive/doc/doc/support.md

-under No. IIS-1353606 and EarthCube Award under No. ACI-1343760, the Sloan Research Fellowship, the Office of Naval Research (ONR) under awards No. N000141210041 and No. N000141310129, the Moore Foundation, American Family Insurance, Google, Lightspeed Ventures, and Toshiba.
+under No. IIS-1353606 and EarthCube Award under No. ACI-1343760, the Sloan Research Fellowship, the Office of Naval Research (ONR) under awards No. N000141210041 and No. N000141310129, the Moore Foundation, American Family Insurance, CHTC, Google, Lightspeed Ventures, and Toshiba.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, AFRL, NSF, ONR, or the U.S. government.